-BLOSSOMS: Eva

 BRANCHES.

-TWIGS.
+Henry, nothing known.

+Talbith, nothing known

+Reuben Nauce..

+Jefferson Anzi, w., 1823 Matilda Abernathy......
+Excelsion Springs, Missouri.
 BUDS.
+Thos.
+J.....
+Lawson, Mo.
+BLOSSOMS.
+Eva.

-Reuben Natice Jeff erson Amzi, w., 1823 Matilda Abernathy Thos.
-J Henry, nothing known.
-Talbith, nothing known gs, John B. Wilkins B. Mary (Duncan), Marths (Wright).
+John B. Wilkins B. Mary (Duncan).
+Martha (Wright).

-The above family are badly scattered, being found in Alabama, Arkansas, California, Illinois, Kansas, Mississippi, Missouri, Tennessee, and Texas.
-One is in China, a missionary of the Cross.
-From what the author knows of them, they are a superior family, devoted to their kindred, and above all, to their God, and the church of which they are members.
+The above family are badly scattered, being found in Alabama.
+Arkansas, California, Illinois, Kansas, Mississippi, Missouri, Tennessee, and Texas.
+One is in China, a missionary of the From what the author knows of them, they are a superior Cross family, devoted to their kindred, and above all, to their God, and the church of which they are members.
 As far as known they are members of the Christian church.
-He has had much correspondence with J. A. Nance, twig above, of Excelsior Springs, Missouri.
-He saw my name in one of our church papers, and wrote asking if I were a son of his nucle, Martin, who had removed from Tennessee to Illinois at an early day, and had been lost to his family.
+He has had much correspondence with I. A. Nance, twig above, of Excelsior Springs, He saw my name in one of our church papers, and Missouri. wrote asking if I were a son of his uncle, Martin, who had removed from Tennessee to Illinois at an early day, and had been lost to his family.
 About the same time, the author saw the name of Elder A. J. Nance, twig above, in one of our church papers.
 He wrote to him, and to his surprise he said his father was Martin Nance; that his father left his kin in Tennessee at an early day and came to Illinois.
 Thus he was enabled to discover and restore first cousins.
-This is one of several similar instances that has come to the author.
-These cousins have become fast friends.
-The above cousins, and Samuel Joseph, a cousin to each, all so much resemble our family that they will be taken for a Nance wherever found.
+This is one of several similar instances These cousins have become fast that has come to the author.
+The above cousins, and Samuel Joseph, a cousin to each. friends. all so much resemble our family that they will be taken for a Nance wherever found.

 Elder A. J. Nance, twig above, and whose likeness appears herewith, and who is mentioned in the sketch below, is a personal and valued friend of the author.
 It is a great pleasure to me and my family to entertain him.
 Anyone would know he was a Nance, by his looks and by his conversation.
 We are frequently taken for brothers.
-Claud F. Witty, editor of the Christian Helper, Marshalltown, Iowa, has sent the following tribute, which is much better than could have been prepared by the author from the meager material on hand:
+Claud F. Witty, editor of the Christian Helper, Marshalltown, Iowa, has sent the following tribute, which is much better than could have been prepared by the author from the meager material on hand :